Why Gums Bleed When Flossing: Causes and Solutions

 You might think that if your gums bleed, it means you should stop flossing.
 But actually, it’s usually the opposite!

-If plaque stays put for a day or two, your body’s natural defense system (the immune system) gets upset.
+If plaque stays put for a day or two, your body’s natural defence system (the immune system) responds to the plaque build-up, causing inflammation.
 It’s like an alarm bell goes off.
-This causes the gums to become irritated, swollen, and very sensitive—this is the start of an issue called gingivitis.
+This causes the gums to become irritated, swollen, and very sensitive.
+This is the start of an issue called gingivitis.

 These irritated, puffy gums have lots of tiny, fragile blood vessels close to the surface.
 When you use your toothbrush or thread the floss between your teeth, you’re touching these delicate, inflamed areas, and they simply bleed easily, like a small scratch.

-So, the bleeding isn’t usually because you’re flossing too hard; it’s because the plaque has made your gums sick and tender.
-Gums that bleed when flossing are often the first, and sometimes only, sign you have gingivitis.
+Bleeding isn’t usually because you’re flossing too hard; it’s because the plaque has made your gums sick and tender.
+Gums bleeding when flossing is often the first, and sometimes only, sign you have gingivitis.

 Common Causes of Bleeding Gums